radix-linux/timedated/README.md

 Requirements:
 ------------

    glib-2.0          >=  2.58
    gobject-2.0       >=  2.58
    gio-2.0           >=  2.58
    polkit-gobject-1  >=  123
    libpcre2-8        >=  10.36
    dbus              >=  1.13.18

 TimeDate Daemon is a system service that can be used to control the system time and related settings.

-This is replacement of systemd service that control the org.freedesktop.timedate1 D-Bus interface for GNU Linux distributions which has not have a systemd.
+This is the replacement of systemd service that control the org.freedesktop.timedate1 D-Bus interface for GNU Linux distributions which does not have a systemd.

 You can find specification at: https://www.freedesktop.org/software/systemd/man/latest/org.freedesktop.timedate1.html

-TimeDate Daemon does not support interactive parameter which can be used to control whether polkit should interactively ask the user for authentication credentials if required.
+TimeDate Daemon does not support interactive parameter which can be used to control whether PolKit should interactively ask the user for authentication credentials if required.
-Instead of interactive way users permissions can be set by Polkit rules in the /usr/share/polkit-1/rules.d/org.freedesktop.timedate1.rules file.
-For example, system administrator can add Desktop-users into 'wheel group to give him coresponded permissions.
+Instead of interactive way users permissions can be set by PolKit rules in the /usr/share/polkit-1/rules.d/org.freedesktop.timedate1.rules file.
+For example, a system administrator can add Desktop-users into 'wheel' group to give them rights to access the org.freedesktop.timedate1 D-Bus interface.

 How to Build: